Ukrainian parents write their numbers on their children in case they get lost

 (Also read: Zelensky calls for Russia to be excluded from the UN Security Council).

-Even the former spokeswoman for the Government of Ukraine Iuliia Mendel shared the photo of Makoviy on her Twitter and told her story so that more people knew her.
+Even, Former Ukrainian Government Spokesperson Iuliia Mendel shared Makoviy’s photo on her Twitter and told her story so that more people would know about her.

 (Also read: What do the satellite images reveal about the massacre in Bucha?).